 How to Report a Minecraft Server for Breaking EULA

-Have you ever wanted to report a Minecraft server for offering p2w services, items, or even ranks?
+Have you ever wanted to report a Minecraft server for offering p2w services, donation items, or even ranks?

 To report a Minecraft Server for breaking the EULA created by Mojang, you can submit a Report a Concern form, anonymously, and get the server taken down.
 However, this form works only for online servers, as Mojang cannot interact with offline ones.